microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 ### Available Options
 ##### intra_op_num_threads

 The thread-pool size (default 1) for Xnnpack EP.
 Xnnpack Ep use [pthreadpool](https://github.com/Maratyszcza/pthreadpool) for parallelization implementation.
 Thus, there would be two threadpools inside.
 However, ORT thread-pool will spinning threads by default as which can improve the performance.
-But in that case, threads will not release CPU resources when ops finished, switched to Xnnpack EP and it will lead to serious contention between the two thread-pool, which will hurt performance dramatically and even produce more power consumption.
+But in that case, threads will not release CPU resources when ops finished, switched to Xnnpack EP and it will lead to serious contention between the two thread-pools, which will hurt performance dramatically and even produce more power consumption.
 So, it is recommended to disable thread-pool Spinning.

 To alleviate the contention further, it is recommended to set ort thread-pool intra_op_num_threads as 1 so ORT thread-pool wouldn't be created.
 The trade-off is that all ops are assigned to CPU EP will be running on single thread.